First Mercantile Trust Co. Has $807,000 Position in MDU Resources Group, Inc. (NYSE:MDU)

 Separately, Zacks Investment Research upgraded MDU Resources Group from a “hold” rating to a “buy” rating and set a $35.00 price objective on the stock in a research note on Thursday, August 12th.

-MDU Resources Group (NYSE:MDU) last issued its quarterly earnings data on Wednesday, August 4th.
-The utilities provider reported $0.50 earnings per share for the quarter, missing the consensus estimate of $0.53 by ($0.03).
-The company had revenue of $1.42 billion for the quarter, compared to the consensus estimate of $1.46 billion.
-MDU Resources Group had a net margin of 7.43% and a return on equity of 13.47%.
-MDU Resources Group’s revenue was up 4.5% on a year-over-year basis.
-During the same quarter last year, the business posted $0.50 earnings per share.
+MDU Resources Group (NYSE:MDU) last released its earnings results on Wednesday, August 4th.
+The utilities provider reported $0.50 EPS for the quarter, missing the Zacks’ consensus estimate of $0.53 by ($0.03).
+The business had revenue of $1.42 billion for the quarter, compared to the consensus estimate of $1.46 billion.
+MDU Resources Group had a return on equity of 13.47% and a net margin of 7.43%.
+The company’s revenue for the quarter was up 4.5% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $0.50 earnings per share.
 On average, sell-side analysts forecast that MDU Resources Group, Inc. will post 2.12 earnings per share for the current fiscal year.

 The firm also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
 Stockholders of record on Thursday, September 9th will be paid a dividend of $0.2125 per share.
 This represents a $0.85 dividend on an annualized basis and a dividend yield of 2.76%.
 The ex-dividend date of this dividend is Wednesday, September 8th.
 MDU Resources Group’s payout ratio is 43.59%.